gofiber/fiber/docs/client/request.md

 ## SetContext

 SetContext sets the context.Context for current Request.
-It allows to interrupt the request execution if ctx.Done() channel is closed.
+It allows interruption of the request execution if the ctx.Done() channel is closed.
 See https://blog.golang.org/context article and the "context" package documentation.

 ```go title="Signature"